 In fact the software will allow to organizer to specify more details about the future event like: place, date and whether it will be indoor or outdoor appointment.
 Furthermore, each event has also private or public visibility.
 Public events details can be consulted by any registered users whereas private events are visualized with busy status where all details are disclosed only to the private sphere.

-Once the event has been committed every participating user can retrieve informations about forecast condition and other important details.
+Once the event has been committed every participating user can retrieve information about forecast condition and other important details.

 The system will notify the organizer one day before about incoming bad weather, recommending him another appropriate day for the outdoor event